-A WILDLIFE HOTSPOT

-A spur off the main Rideau Canal, the Tay Canal links the Rideau waterway system to the town of Perth.
+A WILDLIFE HOTSPOT A spur off the main Rideau Canal, the Tay Canal links the Rideau waterway system to the town of Perth.
 The Tay Canal is more than just a means to an end though, it is also one of the best wildlife viewing spots on the Rideau!
 To gain access to the Tay Canal, while crossing the Lower Rideau Lake, take a turn through the Beveridges Locks.
 As you make your way further along the canal you'll find yourself entering the Tay Marsh, a must visit for any budding ornithologist.
 Here, among a sea of rushes, you'll find herons, berry eaters, ruffed grouse, swallows, marsh birds and many others on display - including the famous Canadian Loon!
 Or, visit the Perth Wildlife Conservation Area which has a special area for quiet observation.
+Tay Canal is can challenging to navigate and we only advise those on Horizon 1 and 2's to do it.
+If you are in a traveling on Horizon 3, 4, and 5, we recommend parking at Beverages Lock station and cabbing to Perth.
+Use Georgina Taxi 613-466-2000 or Access Taxi 613-264-1212.

-After passing through the magnificent Tay Canal you'll come to the beautiful old town of Perth, crafted primarily by Scottish craftsmen over 200 years ago and renowned for its sandstone architecture.
+PERTH Canada is a paradoxical place, able to combine pristine wilderness with a vibrant local culture.
+You'll find a trip to Perth is the perfect way to explore this puzzle.
+PERTH MOORING After passing through the magnificent Tay Canal you'll come to the beautiful old town of Perth, crafted primarily by Scottish craftsmen over 200 years ago and renowned for its sandstone architecture.
 On the approach to Perth, there are public moorings available on the edge of the town, just a short walk from the town centre.
 When you pass through Beveridges Locks, please call ahead to ask for mooring availability in Perth - you can call the Mooring Supervisor on 613-812-0020.
 The lock master may be able to assist with the call.
 When approaching Perth, the first dock you come to is a public boat launch, you are not allowed to moor on the nearside of this dock.
 Please also be careful as the moorings are very shallow and it is not possible to moor with the back of the boat in first.
 It's not possible to cruise directly to the centre of Perth due to the low bridges.
-The price of mooring here is included in the price of your vacation (see page 66 for more information).'
+The price of mooring here is included in the price of your vacation (see page 66 for more information).' le boat WHAT TO DO When you arrive in Perth, you'll find something for everyone!
+Quirky Perth has never been afraid to be different - the town was even once responsible for building the world's largest piece of cheese (a mammoth cheese weighing 22,000 lb!).
+This creative spirit lives on through many of Perth's shops, restaurants and local artists.